 Bicycling across BC on the historic KVR

-Originally opened in 1915 as an effort to prevent BC's silver ore from being siphoned off to the US via the more naturally navigable north-south routes, the KVR was an engineering marvel for its time, taking nearly 20 years to complete and, mile for mile, was one of the most expensive tracks built on the continent.
+Originally opened in 1915 as an effort to prevent BC's silver ore from being siphoned off to the US via the more naturally navigable north-south routes, the KVR was an engineering marvel for its time, taking nearly 20 years to complete and, mile for mile, one of the most expensive tracks built on the continent.
 One glance at the complex topography of mountain ranges and tunnels and trestles and you'll quickly understand why.
-It served the southern communities for only a few decades, helping open up new towns and settlements, before being largely abandoned beginning in the early 1960s and eventually turned into a recreational trail in the 1990s.
-You'll find information boards scattered along the way shedding light onto the area's rich history, mostly about the boom towns and colourful characters that have long disappeared into wilderness.
+It served the southern communities for only a few decades, helping open up new towns and settlements, before being largely abandoned in the early 1960s and eventually turned into a recreational trail in the 1990s.
+You'll find information boards scattered along the way shedding light onto the area's rich history, mostly about the colourful characters and boom towns that have long disappeared into wilderness.

 You'll pass through a number of small towns and grocery stores, with a major resupply conveniently halfway in Penticton.
 Plan on carrying about 2 days of food at a time and capacity for at least 3 litres of water (plus a filter) — there are plenty of dry stretches.
 You can find a few campgrounds along the way, and probably hotels and bed & breakfasts (including the famed Chute Lake Lodge), but we mostly just wild camped whenever we could.
 Including in a couple of spots we should not have.
 But hey!
 Just between us.